bengudro/hugo-agency-bengudro-theme/README.md

             no changes added to commit (use "git add" and/or "git commit -a")

+- So let’s try to `"git add" and/or "git commit -a"` as usefully suggested:

+            $ git add themes
+            $ git status
+            On branch master
+            Your branch is up-to-date with 'origin/master'.
+            Changes not staged for commit:
+              (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory) (commit or discard the untracked or modified content in submodules)

+                    modified:   themes (modified content)

+            no changes added to commit (use "git add" and/or "git commit -a")
+            $ git commit --message 'add themes subdir' On branch master
+            Your branch is up-to-date with 'origin/master'.
+            Changes not staged for commit:
+                    modified:   themes (modified content)

+            no changes added to commit
+            :( $ git push origin master
+            Everything up-to-date

 - Being new to Git, I did a little research, and I found a [few][] [interesting][] [links][]